forisnikoletta/notification-center-3/README.md

 -   You will need to replace the domains from "some-name.something.com" to your production domain

-- You will need to add `withCredentials: true` in the LogIn/ Log out/ Registration handler where the form is submitted (it will tell the application that it's ok to set the cookie for the api).
+- You will need to add `withCredentials: true` in the Log in/ Log out/ Registration handler where the form is submitted (it will tell the application that it's ok to set the cookie for the api).
 Without this setting the authentication will not work)